Local Control Accountability Plan

-On July 1, 2013, Governor Jerry Brown signed into law the 2013-14 state budget package and instituted a new Local Control Funding Formula (LCFF) that overhauls how California funds its K-12 schools.
+On July 1, 2013, Governor Jerry Brown instituted the Local Control Funding Formula (LCFF) that changed how California funds its K-12 schools.

-Local Control Funding Formula (LCFF)The Local Control Funding Formula is a major change to how California has supported local educational agencies.
-Through the local control funding formula the state is providing new decision making power to local educational agencies to act based on the needs they see for students.
+Local Control Funding Formula (LCFF)The Local Control Funding Formula was a major change to how California has supported local educational agencies.
+Through the local control funding formula the state is providing new decision-making power to local educational agencies to act based on the needs they see for students.
 In addition, this shifts California from treating funding as an input to support students to a resource that is linked to performance expectations.

 8 Priority Areas

 LCFF identifies eight priority areas